AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Introduction

-Given the limitations of existing methods, we aim to design an index advisor that addresses the following fundamental challenges in index recommendation: (1) \textbf{Zero-shot Generalization}: To accommodate the diverse landscape of real-world database deployments, an effective index advisor must exhibit strong generalization capabilities.
+Given the limitations of existing methods, we aim to design an index advisor that achieves the following key objectives in index recommendation: (1) \textbf{Zero-shot Generalization}: To accommodate the diverse landscape of real-world database deployments, an effective index advisor must exhibit strong generalization capabilities.
 Specifically, the ability to recommend optimal indexes for previously unseen databases and workloads without requiring retraining or fine-tuning on domain-specific data.
 (2) \textbf{Effectiveness}: The advisor should deliver SOTA recommendation quality, producing index configurations that demonstrably improve query performance compared to existing approaches.
 (3) \textbf{Efficiency}: The advisor must exhibit low computational overhead, enabling rapid index recommendations that scale to large workloads without imposing significant time costs.
+This efficiency is critical because database systems often handle massive datasets and complex query patterns where slow workload processing and index recommendation can delay essential optimizations, potentially impacting overall system performance and user experience.